 Michigan Water and Boating: Summer Safety

 It’s all fun and games on the water until someone gets hurt.
-Or worse, a water accident can prove to be a fatal one.
+Or worse, a water accident proves to be fatal.

-According to the Michigan Department of Natural Resoruces, 90 percent of boating and water fatalities in Michigan could have been prevented if users had been wearing personal flotation devices, or lifejackets.
-In Michigan, it is the law to have lifejackets for every person on board a 16 foot boat whether it be motorized or not, as well as a throw ring.
+According to the Michigan Department of Natural Resources, 76 percent of boating and water fatalities could have been prevented if users had been wearing personal flotation devices, or lifejackets.
+In Michigan, every person on board a 16-foot boat, whether it be motorized or not, must wear lifejacket.

 - Tell someone your boating plan.

-Whether it be a trusted family member, friend or employee at your local marina, it is smart to tell someone your boating plan.
-This can include what time you’re leaving, how long you plan on being out, where you plan on going, who is accompanying you, phone numbers of all passengers, boat type and registration and types of communication or signal equipment onboard.
-It’s best to be safe rather than sorry.
+Whether it’s a trusted family member, friend or employee at the local marina, tell someone your boating plan.
+This includes what time you’re leaving, how long you plan to be out, where you plan to go, who is accompanying you, each passenger’s phone number, boat type, registration, and the various communication or signal equipment onboard.

 - Keep a weather eye on the horizon.

-It’s always a good idea to know the weather forecast if you’re headed out on your boat.
-We all know that, in Michigan, weather can change in an instant so you better not take any chances.
-You never want to be around water if lightning is threatening, anyway.
-Be sure to get off the water if the temperature drops suddenly, rough winds charge the area or clouds darken rapidly.
+It’s a good idea to know the weather forecast before heading out.
+In Michigan, weather can change in an instant so you better not take any chances.
+You never want to be around water if lightning is threatening.
+Also, get off the water if the temperature suddenly drops, there are rough winds, or cloudy skies.

 - Don’t drink and “captain.”

-Drinking is often paired with boating, but it’s best to keep drinks in the cooler until later.
+It’s best to keep drinks in the cooler until later.
 Boat skippers need to be alert, attentive and on-duty at all times while operating the vessel.
-In fact, in Michigan, boat captains must follow the same laws and policies as if they were operating a vehicle.
+In Michigan, boat captains must follow the same laws and policies as if they were operating a vehicle.
 You can still be pulled over by law enforcement while on the water and charged with a BUI, or boating under the influence.

 - Stay calm under pressure.

 If you do find yourself in a serious situation while on the water, remember to stay calm.
 Panicking under pressure will only make the situation worse as you tire faster, can’t make decisions clearly and create an unhealthy atmosphere.
-Take a moment to remember your preparation and training for emergency situations and take control of the situation.
+Take a moment to remember your training and take control of the situation.

 Michigan’s Department of Natural Resources coordinate regular boating safety classes in Michigan, and Marine Safety Specialist within DNR Law Enforcement Division, Sgt.
 Al Bavarskas hosts a free, annual boating safety class at the Detroit Boat Show.